 Ingredients and Substitutions

-- CAULIFLOWER: I used a purple head of cauliflower.
+- Cauliflower: I used a purple head of cauliflower.
 You can use regular white cauliflower or even green or orange.
 Purple and orange cauliflower have vitamins and nutrients not found in white cauliflower…plus the purple is pretty.
 Vegetable kugel is delicious and you can use whatever veggie you prefer.
-Broccoli is another great choice.
+Broccoli kugel is delicious…and that’s an easy swap.

-- EGGS: I get my eggs fresh from a local friend who raises chickens in her yard in various colors, so the eggs are also various colors.
+- Eggs: I get my eggs fresh from a local friend who raises chickens in her yard in various colors, so the eggs are also various colors.
 Fun…and fresh…but the color of the eggs doesn’t make any difference in this recipe.
+Look for organic, pasture raised eggs in your local grocery store.

-- FRESH OREGANO: I like to use fresh herbs when I can for a flavor boost.
+- Fresh oregano: I like to use fresh herbs when I can for a flavor boost.
 If you don’t have fresh oregano, you can substitute 1 teaspoon of dried oregano.
-A better idea would be to use a different FRESH herb, like parsley or cilantro.
+A better idea would be to use a different FRESH herb, like parsley, thyme or cilantro.

 How to make kugel